mParticle/docs/src/pages/integrations/button/event/index.md

 ## Enable the Button Integration

 1. Add the mParticle SDKs to your iOS, Android, and/or Web apps.
-See the docs for [your platform here](http://docs.mparticle.com/developers/).
+See the docs for [your platform](http://docs.mparticle.com/developers/).
 2. Connect your iOS, Android, and/or web workspaces to Button.
 You will need to input your Button Application ID, which you can access from your organization's [Button dashboard](https://app.usebutton.com/account/login/?next=/settings/organization) (login required).
 For more information on setting up a new mParticle connection, see the [Platform Guide](http://docs.mparticle.com/platform-guide/).

     #### Configuration Settings